 In this article we will introduce:

-- Transfers between shinkansen lines, regular lines and the subway line.
+- Transfers between Shinkansen lines, regular JR lines and the Osaka Metro Midosuji Line.

 - How to find your platform.